Ronald Acuña Jr. Player Props: Braves vs. Phillies

 Ronald Acuña Jr. At The Plate

-- Acuna leads Atlanta with 65 hits and an OBP of .419, plus a team-best slugging percentage of .577.
+- Acuna has 65 hits and an OBP of .409 to go with a slugging percentage of .562.
+All three of those stats rank first among Atlanta hitters this season.

-- Among the qualified hitters in MLB, he ranks third in batting average, fifth in on-base percentage, and fifth in slugging.
+- Among qualifying batters in MLB play, his batting average ranks sixth, his on-base percentage ranks sixth, and he is sixth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.